Internal Metaphors Revealed

-A Symbolic Modeling session is truly a mind/body experience.
+A Clean Language session is truly a mind/body experience.
 It can be felt in the body … in profound and surprising ways.
-This is one reason body workers like shiatsu and acupuncture therapists and energy workers of all sorts find combining Symbolic Modeling with their work so effective: while Symbolic Modeling uses mostly words, and sometimes drawings and moving in space, clients report all sort of things happening inside—and the body workers can feel the shifts too.
+This is one reason body workers like shiatsu and acupuncture therapists and energy workers of all sorts find combining Clean Language with their work so effective: while CL uses mostly words, and sometimes drawings and moving in space, clients report all sort of things happening inside—and the body workers can feel the shifts, too.

 Different Than Guided Imagery

-The Symbolic Modeling process elicits from you your personal metaphors by which your mind and body encoded your experiences and beliefs about what helps you to be safe and thrive.
+The Clean Language process elicits from you the personal metaphors by which your mind and body encode your experiences and beliefs about what helps you to be safe and thrive.
 Working to change these metaphors, in the ways you determine they can and should be changed (and you’ll be surprised to find you will know what will and won’t work!), can promote lasting transformation.

-Penny Tompkins and James Lawley, psychotherapists in England and authors of Metaphors in Mind, took Grove’s work further.
+Penny Tompkins and James Lawley, NLP psychotherapists and coaches in England, took Grove’s work further.
 To quote David Grove himself, “Just like building blocks of a carbon atom that have been re-combined to form more complex compounds, Penny Tompkins and James Lawley have synthesized elements from a variety of sources such as Neurolinguistic Programming, Clean Language and systems thinking–and added both mass and structure.”(Foreword to Metaphors in Mind, 2000).
 They have developed a model of the process at work when a client engages with his personal metaphors, and generously share their ideas with others around the world.